Col du Grand Colombier: Tour de France

 It was visited by the Tour de France for the first time on Stage 10 of the 2012 Tour as a Hors Catégorie climb.
 The leader over the summit was Thomas Voeckler, who went on to take the stage victory in Bellegarde-sur-Valserine.
 Stage 15 of the 2020 Tour finished atop the pass.
+The stage was won by Tadej Pogacar, the eventual general classification winner of that year's race.

+It returned on stage 13 of the 2023 Tour de France as a finish atop the mountain.